-Do you want to learn how to create an online mini-course?
+Do you want to learn how to create online mini-courses?

 Consider creating a mini-course so that you can start making money online as soon as possible.

-Mini-courses are stepping stones.
+Mini-courses are stepping stones to bigger courses.
 Thus a positive reaction to your mini-course will give you the confidence you need to expand into larger courses.